 There's no need to mix in their old food anymore, unless you still have some left and your dog isn't having any allergies to or digestive upset from it.

 Transitioning with the timeline above helps to limit digestive issues that can occur when feeding a new food.
 It also allows for your dog to become accustomed to the taste and texture of the new food, which will help prevent picky eating.
+If your dog experiences any digestive issues, you can extend the transition over a longer period of time.
+Every dog is unique, so the transition to a raw diet could go easily or take a bit longer.
 However, if you're still having issues, check out our more detailed guide for help on How to Get Your Dog to Eat a New Food.

 Frequently Asked Questions About Transitioning Dog Food